 In this section, you have the chance to write about your academic interests, personal qualities, and life experiences.
-You must respond to any 4 of the 8 personal insight questions.
+You'll need to answer 4 of the 8 personal insight questions.
+One question is required, but you can choose the other 3.
 Each prompt is weighed equally with no preference given to a specific question.

 This section provides context about your environment, experiences, and achievements.
-Remember, you always get to decide what to share and what not to share, and you do not need to write about any details that make you uncomfortable or that feel too personal.
+You always get to decide what to share and what not to share, and you do not need to write about any details that make you uncomfortable or that feel too personal.
 Be sure to limit your responses to 350 words each.